Earthquake-prone building notices explained

 Building owners must display this notice in a visible location on the relevant building.
 This is to let people accessing and using the building know the building is earthquake prone, ie may incur damage in an earthquake.

 This is a standard Earthquake-prone Building Notice for general buildings.
-It means the building has been assessed, is earthquake-prone and the owner has 15 years to strengthen or demolish the building.
+It means the building has been assessed, is earthquake-prone and the owner has typically 15 years to strengthen or demolish the building.